ridvan-kahraman/ridvan-kahraman/README.md

 ## 🎯 About

-With a strong background in electronics education and hands-on engineering, I transitioned into the software world to build smarter, safer, and more efficient systems.
+I come from a strong background in electronics and engineering education, with over 10 years of experience teaching and mentoring in technical fields.
+In the past few years, I’ve transitioned into software and data analytics, applying tools like Python, SQL, and Tableau to solve engineering problems more intelligently.
-My experience spans over 10 years in engineering education, 3+ years in IT, and over a year in data analytics using Python, SQL, and Tableau.
 <br><br>
-Today, I work at the intersection of industrial automation, real-time control systems, and field-tested engineering.
-I design PLC-based control systems for firefighting vehicles, integrate safety protocols, and develop intelligent solutions for mission-critical environments.
+Currently, I design PLC-based control systems for firefighting vehicles, focusing on real-time automation and SIL2-compliant safety protocols.
+My work bridges hands-on engineering, industrial automation, and smart software solutions for mission-critical environments.
 <br><br><br>

 ## 🛠️ Tools & Technologies